-Amur corktrees have been found to be an invasive species capable of taking over forest lands.
-Nancy Braker, Director of the Carleton Arboretum, Carleton, has begun to witness this invasion, alerted the Environmental Quality Commission to it being a serious danger, and has seen to Carleton removing older, ornamental, fruit bearing examples from the campus proper along with hundreds of young trees from the Arboretum.
+Amur cork Trees have been found to be an invasive species capable of taking over forest lands.
+Nancy Braker, Director of the Carleton Arboretum, Carleton, has begun to witness this invasion, alerted the Environmental Quality Commission to it being a serious danger, and has seen to Carleton removing its original older, ornamental, fruit bearing examples from the campus proper along with hundreds of young trees the older ones propagated in the Arboretum.
 Wisconsin (https://dnr.wi/gov/topic/Invasives/fact/AmurCorkTree.html) and some eastern states have designated it as a prohibited tree.